Skip To Content

 GeoEvent Sampler

-GeoEvent Sampler is a utility available in the service designer of GeoEvent Manager.
-It samples a fixed number of event records (GeoEvents) as they are routed through elements of a published GeoEvent Service.
-The sampled GeoEvents can be viewed in the sampler window as prettified JSON or delimited text.
-Sampling GeoEvents can provide greater insight, earlier, into your real-time data feeds and can assist in designing, validating, and troubleshooting different routes in a GeoEvent Service.
+GeoEvent Sampler is a utility in the service designer of GeoEvent Manager.
+It samples a fixed number of event records as they are routed through elements of a published GeoEvent Service.
+The sampled event records can be viewed in the sampler window as prettified JSON or delimited text.
+Sampling event records can provide greater insight, earlier, into real-time data feeds and can assist in designing, validating, and troubleshooting different routes in a GeoEvent Service.

 GeoEvent Service

-A GeoEvent Service performs real-time analysis on event records as it routes GeoEvents from one or more input connectors to one or more output connectors.
-Configurable filter and processor elements can be included in a GeoEvent Service to identify, enrich, geotag, and further process GeoEvents as they are routed between a service's inputs and outputs.
+A Geoevent Service performs real-time analysis on event records as it routes them from one or more input connectors to one or more output connectors.
+Configurable filters and processors can be included in a GeoEvent Service to identify, enrich, geotag, and further process event records as they are routed between a service's inputs and outputs.

 Geofence

 A geofence is a geometry, most commonly a polygon, used for spatial proximity analysis.
-For example, an Incident Detector Processor can be configured to detect when the location of a received event is inside or outside a specified set of geofences.
-A GeoTagger Processor can be configured to include the name of a geofence and whether an event is discovered to be inside or outside a geofence.
+For example, a spatial filter can be configured to detect when the location of a received event is inside or outside a specified set of geofences.
+A geotagger processor can be configured to include the name of a geofence and whether an event is discovered to be inside or outside a geofence.

 Input connector (input)

-An input connector (or input) is the element of a GeoEvent Service that is responsible for receiving and interpreting events from streaming data.
-An input connector retrieves attribute values from each event and constructs a GeoEvent, which can be routed through optional filters and processors to an output connector.
+An input connector (or input) is a GeoEvent Service element that receives and interprets events from streaming data.
+An input connector retrieves attribute values from each event and constructs an event record, which can be routed through optional filters and processors to an output connector.
 Each input connector is configured to receive event data from a single data source.
 Every GeoEvent Service must include at least one input connector.

 Output connector (output)

-An output connector (or output) is the element of a GeoEvent Service that is responsible for converting GeoEvents back into a data stream to send to a specified destination.
-Every GeoEvent Service must include at least one output connector, but may include more than one.
+An output connector (or output) is a GeoEvent Service element that converts event records back into a data stream to send to a specified destination.
+Every GeoEvent Service must include at least one output connector.

 Processor

-Processors are the elements of a GeoEvent Service that allow you to perform real-time processing and analysis on GeoEvents, such as identification or enrichment of the event data, as they are routed through GeoEvent Server.
+A Processor is a GeoEvent Service element that allows you to perform real-time processing and analysis on event records, such as identification or enrichment of the event data, as they are routed through GeoEvent Server.

 Real-time analysis

 Real-time analysis is the processing performed by a combination of one or more configurable filters and processors in a GeoEvent Service.
-A processor such as a Field Enricher Processor that is configured to incorporate values from a feature record or table into an event record is an example of real-time analysis.
-Another example of real-time analysis is a GeoTagger Processor that is configured to enrich an event record with the name of a geofence an event record's geometry shares a spatial relationship with.
-A filter that is configured to discard event records whose attributes or geometry fail to satisfy specified criteria and a processor that is configured to calculate a derivative value or manipulate a string's value are also examples of GeoEvent Service elements configured to perform real-time analysis on streaming data.
+A processor such as a field enricher processor that is configured to incorporate values from a feature record or table into an event record is an example of real-time analysis.
+Another example of real-time analysis is a geotagger processor that is configured to enrich an event record with the name of a geofence that an event record's geometry shares a spatial relationship with.
+A filter that is configured to discard event records when their attributes or geometry fail to satisfy specified criteria and a processor that is configured to calculate a derivative value or manipulate a string's value are also examples of GeoEvent Service elements configured to perform real-time analysis on streaming data.

 Route